fbraza/fbraza/README.md

 ## 👋 Hi there
 I am Faouzi from 🇫🇷.
-I am a scientist in Immunology (PhD) and a data engineer.
+I am a scientist in Immunology (PhD) and a ML engineer.

 My specialties include "just in time" learning, problem-solving, designing, and implementing data pipelines and architectures.
 I like to define myself as a data engineer with a sniff of DevOps.
 I keep polishing my coding skills in Python and Scala through the development of personal libraries or personal data analysis projects, and I try to make my way through the Python and Scala ecosystems.
 In the future I wish to learn and dig more into Rust and Haskell.